Using The Procreate Eraser Function Tool in Home Decor Design

 Procreate has an erase function so that you can erase on Procreate.
 You will see an erase icon at the top right-hand side of Procreate.
 It would help if you pressed that on so that Procreate will be in the erase function mode.

-The Procreate erase function is similar to using a regular eraser on a piece of paper.
-The only difference is that the eraser is on your IPad, and you are using your Apple Pen to erase what needs to be erased.
+The Procreate erase function is similar to using a regular eraser on paper.
+The only difference is that the eraser is on your iPad, and you are using your Apple Pen to erase what needs to be erased.

 Once you have completed these basic settings in Procreate, you are now ready to erase your background or anything else you want to erase on your Procreate canvas.